 Carol is co-author of the American Public Health Association (APHA) position paper “Increasing Access to Out-Of-Hospital Maternity Care Services Through State-Regulated and Nationally-Certified Direct-entry Midwives” which was adopted in 2001, by APHA.
 She is co-author of the APHA position paper, “Safe Motherhood in the United States: Reducing Maternal Mortality and Morbidity”.
 This was adopted in 2003, by APHA.
 She is co-author of the APHA position paper, “Maternal Health as a Human Right: Strategies for Improving Maternal Health Outcomes and Care” a 2011 proposed policy.
 She is currently active in the Maternal Child Health Section representing the profession of Midwifery and Midwifery Educators.
 She is co-chair of the Innovations in Maternity Health Services Committee of the Maternal Child Health Section of APHA.
 This is the committee within APHA that holds the space for “normal birth”.
 She is currently serving on the APHA Governing Council as a representative for the Maternal Child Section.
 She has been a review editor for the Maternal and Child Health Journal, a peer reviewed journal, since 2002.
 She is on the Tennessee Council of Certified Professional Midwives.
 She works as a pro-bono lobbyist for the Tennessee Midwives Association in their legislative efforts.

 She has been the MANA public Education and Advocacy chair helping to promote the profession of midwifery and move midwifery forward in the United States, 1997-present.
 She lives with Don Nelson, her husband of 40 years.
 She is the mother of four children, three of which were born at home, and grandmother of 8, all of which were born at home, with Carol in attendance.

-After graduation as a midwife, she worked in the labour ward of a regional hospital.
-Afterwards she joined a community midwifery practice with 4 colleagues in the south of the Netherlands.
-She worked as an independent, primary care midwife supporting women through pregnancy, birth and in the postnatal period and doing many home births in close collaboration with other professionals such maternity care assistants, obstetricians and GP’s.
-This sparked her interest in scientific research and the underpinning of midwives’ actions.
+After graduation as a midwife, she worked in the obstetric department of a regional hospital.
+Five years later, she joined a midwifery practice with four colleagues in the south of the Netherlands.
+She worked as an independent midwife in the community supporting women through pregnancy, birth and in the postnatal period and doing many home births in close collaboration with other professionals such maternity care assistants, obstetricians and GP’s.
+This work sparked her interest in scientific research and the underpinning of midwives’ actions.